woydziak/IGEL-Docs/Docs/HOWTO-Setup-Lab-Sandbox-Environment.md

 **NOTES:**

 - The only supported option for ICG is to have direct access to port 8443/443 over a public facing IP address.
+Confirm that `NOTHING (NO - load balancer, Web Application Firewall, or security appliance that is manipulating traffic)` is between the ICG and IGEL OS devices.
 - Also make sure the ICG, UMS, and IGEL OS clients are using [NTP](https://en.wikipedia.org/wiki/Network_Time_Protocol) for time services.

 -----